 In addition, Felmlee said the district has looked for outside help to understand what it can do to help students and how to minimize future issues.

 The high school has reached out to the Boone County School Mental Health Coalition, the Youth Community Coalition and Ashland Helping Youth.

-"Sometimes asking for help is one of the hardest thing to do," Felmlee said.
-"But that is what we did.
+"Sometimes asking for help is one of the hardest things to do," Felmlee said, "but that is what we did.
 As a school district we asked for help."

-Felmlee said the issue is not only drugs, but helping students make positive choices in life.
+Felmlee said the issue is not only drugs, but also helping students make positive choices in life.